We are not ignorant of his devices. (II Corinthians 2:11)

 It’s worth turning this around, however, and based on the above Genesis 3 text, remembering that while Satan is the accuser of the brethren before God, he is the accuser of God before the brethren.

 Read the Old Testament account of Moses’ delivering Israel through the wilderness into Canaan.
-Again and again, he and God are accused by the people–God’s own ransomed people who should have known better–of not being able to keep their promises, of bringing them out of Egypt but being unable to get them into the Promised Land.
+Again and again, he and God are accused by the carnal people of not being able to keep their promises, of bringing them out of Egypt but being unable to get them into the Promised Land.

 Accusations against God today are more subtle.
 People do not stand in church business meetings and accuse God of reneging on His Word.
 But they seem to have no hesitation in accusing the pastor and other ministers, the deacons and other leaders, of weakness, of failures, of dishonesty, of ungodliness.